-This guide compares average costs of auto insurance for 24-year-olds by gender, company and state.
-Nevertheless, young adults should use this guide as a general framework to shop around for car insurance.
-To find the most affordable car insurance coverage, we always recommend comparing quotes and identifying potential discounts from multiple insurance companies.
+We compared the average costs of auto insurance for 24-year-olds by gender, company, age, and state.
+To find the most affordable car insurance coverage, compare quotes from multiple insurance companies and identify potential discounts.

 How much is car insurance for a 24-year old?